Know Your Audience with Persona Development

 What form does your ideal customer’s buying process take?
 What questions is that customer likely to ask before making a purchase?

-Step 4: Consider that customer’s communication preferences.
+Step 4: Consider the customer’s communication preferences.

 What media channels does your ideal customer use on a regular basis?
 Where does he or she go to get information?